jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see.
 It's much safer to make the future happen now.

 There's lots of work ahead.
-I unfortunately can't tell you what your journey will be like.
+I, unfortunately, can't tell you what your journey will be like.
 It's your job to upgrade your slice of the world to the Internet Age.
 You can however follow my trek to make our society better.
+I'll be your guide.

 ## My Frontline Problem